Many factors influence our wellbeing. Evidence shows that the actions we take and the way we think have the biggest impact.

 You will be able to find a large range of local groups that specialise in all kinds of different activities.
 This is an excellent way to help you connect with your local community and get you out and about, whilst doing something you enjoy.

-The cost can vary depending on the nature of the group and who runs it, sometimes, these services can be found at a number of locations including -
+The cost can vary depending on the nature of the group and who runs it, sometimes, these services can be found at various locations including -

 - local community centres